-The test mule also confirms that the Levante will be similar in length to the midsize Ghibli but with a wider track, as evidenced by the makeshift wheel arches.
+The test mule also confirms that the Levante will be slightly shorter than the mid-size Ghibli (notice the truncated rear doors) but with a wider track, as evidenced by the makeshift wheel arches.
 The Levante will also be much taller than the Ghibli and sit much higher, which you would expect for an SUV—the thick roof of this test mule is additional weight, used to simulate a taller center of gravity.

 As for engines, expect the same turbocharged 3.0-liter V-6 and 3.8-liter V-8 gasoline units found in the Ghibli and Quattroporte to make their way into the Levante.
 The most powerful model should match the 523-horsepower rating of the most powerful Quattroporte.
 Overseas, expect a diesel too.
 An eight-speed automatic should be the only transmission.